Jeswanth-009/Youtube_Video_Downloader/README.md

 # Youtube_Video_Downloader
 A Youtube Video Downloader using Python

-# YouTube Downloader with Format Selection
+# YouTube Downloader Script

+## Overview
-This Python script allows you to download YouTube videos with custom video and audio quality options.
-It uses yt-dlp for downloading and ffmpeg for merging video and audio streams.
+This Python script allows users to download YouTube videos with separate audio and video streams, and then merge them into a single MP4 file.
+It provides options to choose video and audio quality before downloading.

 ## Features

-- List available video and audio formats for a given YouTube URL
+- Lists available video and audio formats for a given YouTube URL
-- Select specific video and audio quality
+- Allows user to select desired video and audio quality
-- Download video and audio separately
-- Merge video and audio into a single file
+- Downloads and merges selected formats into a single MP4 file
-- Display download progress
+- Displays download progress in real-time
-- Handle filenames with special characters
+- Handles errors gracefully, including cases where file size information is not available

 ## Requirements

-- Python 3.6 or higher
+- Python 3.6+
-- yt-dlp
+- yt-dlp library
-- ffmpeg
+- FFmpeg (must be installed and accessible in system PATH)

 ## Installation

-1. Ensure you have Python 3.6 or higher installed on your system.
+1. Ensure you have Python 3.6 or higher installed.

-2. Install the required Python library:
+2. Install the required library:
    ```
    pip install yt-dlp
    ```

-3. Install ffmpeg:
-   - On Windows:
-     - Download ffmpeg from the official website: https://ffmpeg.org/download.html
-     - Extract the downloaded archive
-     - Add the bin folder to your system's PATH environment variable
-   - On macOS (using Homebrew):
-     ```
-     brew install ffmpeg
-     ```
-   - On Ubuntu or Debian:
-     ```
-     sudo apt update
-     sudo apt install ffmpeg
-     ```

-4. Download the `youtube_downloader.py` script to your local machine.
+3. Install FFmpeg and make sure it's in your system PATH.

 ## Usage

-1. Open a terminal or command prompt.

-2. Navigate to the directory containing the `youtube_downloader.py` script.

-3. Run the script using Python:
+1. Run the script:
    ```
    python youtube_downloader.py
    ```

-4. When prompted, enter the YouTube video URL.
+2. When prompted, enter the YouTube URL of the video you want to download.

-5. Choose the desired video quality from the list of available formats.
+3. Choose the desired video quality from the list of available formats.

-6. Choose the desired audio quality from the list of available formats.
+4. Choose the desired audio quality from the list of available formats.

-7. The script will download the video and audio, then merge them into a single file.
+5. The script will download and merge the selected video and audio into a single MP4 file.

-8. The merged file will be saved in the specified output directory (default is "D:/youtube_download").
+## Main Functions

+### `get_size_in_mb(size)`
+Converts file size from bytes to megabytes.
+Returns "Unknown" if size is None.

+### `sanitize_filename(filename)`
+Removes special characters from filenames to ensure compatibility with file systems.

+### `list_formats(formats, media_type)`
+Displays available video or audio formats with their quality and size information.

+### `download_and_merge(url, save_path)`
+Main function that handles the download and merging process.
+It fetches available formats, prompts user for quality selection, and then downloads and merges the selected formats.

+### `print_progress(d)`
+Callback function to display download progress in real-time.

+## Error Handling
+The script includes error handling to manage common issues such as:
+- Invalid user input
+- Network errors
+- Missing file size information

 ## Customization

-You can modify the following variables in the script:
+You can modify the `save_path` variable in the script to change the default download location.

-- `url`: The YouTube video URL to download
-- `save_path`: The directory where downloaded files will be saved
+## Limitations
+- This script is intended for personal use only.
+Respect copyright laws and YouTube's terms of service.
+- Some videos may not be available for download due to restrictions set by the content creator or YouTube.

 ## Troubleshooting
 If you encounter any issues:

-1. Ensure all requirements are correctly installed.
+1. Ensure all dependencies are correctly installed.
-2. Check that ffmpeg is properly installed and accessible from the command line.
+2. Check that FFmpeg is properly installed and accessible in your system PATH.
-3. Verify that you have write permissions in the specified save directory.
+3. Verify that you have a stable internet connection.
+4. Make sure you have write permissions in the specified save directory.
-4. If you're having problems with a specific video, try another URL to see if the issue persists.

-## License

-This script is provided "as is", without warranty of any kind.
-Use at your own risk.

 ## Disclaimer

-This script is for personal use only.
-Respect copyright laws and YouTube's terms of service when using this tool.
+This script is for educational purposes only.
+Users are responsible for complying with all applicable laws and terms of service.